Overview and Description

 Even without hands-on treatment, osteopathic philosophy can be applied to approaching disease or rehabilitation in respecting the body’s interconnectedness in pathology and potential self-healing mechanisms.

 OMT techniques are already considered by many as an efficient tool for relieving pain in musculoskeletal dysfunctions.
 However, emerging evidence highlights OMT as therapeutically effective beyond this area.
-Research regarding the effectiveness of OMT as an adjunction in the treatment of COVID-19 is underway.
-The scientific literature indicates that severe complications of COVID-19 infections are a result of dysregulation of inflammation and immunity caused by a cytokine storm.
-Lymphatic fluid modulates inflammation, mainly through cytokine regulation, increased endothelial cell permeability, and leukocyte redistribution.
-A specific category of OMT called lymphatic pump techniques can increase lymphatic flow, which ultimately can suppress the inflammatory response.
-There is also evidence that OMT can enhance coronavirus vaccination efficacy.17
+Research regarding the effectiveness of OMT as an adjunctive therapy in the treatment of COVID-19 is underway.
+Severe complications of COVID-19 infections are associated with dysregulation of inflammation and immunity due to a cytokine storm.
+Lymphatic fluid modulates inflammation through cytokine regulation, increased endothelial cell permeability, and leukocyte redistribution.
+Lymphatic pump techniques, a specific category of OMT, can enhance lymphatic flow, potentially suppressing the inflammatory response.
+Additionally, evidence suggests that OMT may enhance coronavirus vaccination efficacy.17

 Despite the increasing use of OMT, its efficacy continues to be debated.
 In the era of evidence-based medicine, limited scientific evidence ascertained from randomized clinical trials is one of the most significant barriers to OMT.
 The meta-analysis “Osteopathy for musculoskeletal pain patients: a systemic review and meta-analysis of randomized controlled trials (RCT)” (2010) showed two of the most prominent difficulties with creating robust RCTs in the evaluation of OMT are the establishment of suitable sham control (examples: no intervention, sham manipulation, and sham ultrasound) and treatment standardization.
 In this review, 5/16 trials demonstrated the efficacy of OMT in addressing musculoskeletal pain compared to controls.14 In contrast, another meta-analysis, Osteopathic manipulative treatment for low back pain: a systemic review and meta-analysis of randomized controlled trials (2005), found significantly reduced low back pain compared to placebo at short, intermediate, and long-term follow-up in the evaluation of six RCTs.15 Additional RCTs are needed to evaluate further the potential benefits of OMT in addressing specific conditions with appropriate sham control, consideration of standardized treatment protocol, adequate sample size, validated outcome measures, minimization of bias, and replicability.14